one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 and `${DB_PORT_ON_CONTAINER}`.
 One might think(people new to docker) that how would we pass values to these variables?
 Well there are a couple of ways to do that, one is by defining under the `environment` property of any service(example to refer, under `db` service).
-Other way is to define all these values inside [.env](https://github.com/chinmaysomani07/student-grading-micronaut/blob/dockerise-setup/.env) file, and then map it to service with the property `env_file` as we did in both `micronaut-postgres` and `db` services.
+Another way is to define all these values inside [.env](https://github.com/chinmaysomani07/student-grading-micronaut/blob/dockerise-setup/.env) file, and then map it to the service with the property `env_file` as we did in both `micronaut-postgres` and `db` services.